Dheeraj2k4/Atlibbe_assignment/README.md

 }
 ```

-## Reflection on AI and Transparency Design Principles

-In developing the Product Transparency Portal, we've embraced AI as a tool to enhance transparency rather than obscure it.
-By using AI to generate contextually relevant follow-up questions, we create a more thorough and meaningful transparency assessment that adapts to each product's unique characteristics.
-This approach acknowledges that transparency isn't one-size-fits-all—different products require different types of disclosure.

-Our design principles center on making transparency accessible and actionable.
-Rather than overwhelming consumers with technical jargon or excessive information, we focus on presenting transparency data in a clear, structured format that highlights what matters most.
-The PDF reports are designed to be both comprehensive for those who want details and scannable for those seeking quick insights.

-Ultimately, this project represents our belief that technology should serve to illuminate rather than complicate, empowering both companies to communicate their values and consumers to make informed, health-conscious decisions.

 ## Screenshots

-[Sample Report Screenshot - Coming Soon]

 ## Deployment

 - Frontend: Deployed on Vercel at [URL]
 - Backend & AI Service: Deployed on Render at [URL]
-- GitHub Repository: [URL]